Aditi3/react-native-example/README.md

   ```
   npx react-native init myprojectname
+  //or
   npx react-native@latest init myprojectname
   ```
 - Build the iOS App
   -  Navigate to the iOS folder and run `pod install` to install the iOS dependencies CocoaPods manages.
   -  Start packager

     Open the terminal and start the metro bundler

      ```
      yarn start
-     or
+     //or
      npm start
      ```
   - Run the app via Xcode

     Open Xcode, choose the App workspace(with an extension .xcworkspace)

-  - Running the app via the terminal
+  - Running the app via cli
-    Run the following command

     ```
     yarn ios
     //or